PascalReich/SimplyCooking/README.md

 ### Google Colab (Recommended)

 Run the project effortlessly using Google Colab.
-Click the button below to launch the notebook:
+Click the button in .ipynb file to launch the notebook

 ### Local Execution